danielsularea/lily.work/work/_posts/2020-01-21-angellist-company-profiles.md

 Stuff

 ## Introduce New Data
 As a valuable resource to candidates, we need to at least bring ourselves up to the playing field by providing a baseline set of data.
-The biggest gap in this being culture data.
+The biggest gap in this being company culture.

 ## Engage data completion
 ### Mirrored editing